Canm0re/intuit/readme.md

 answering this question will add meaning to life and enhance its quality.
 there is a line of questioning that can be used to slowly ramp a person until they are ready to answer the big question

-The app's main purpose for us is that it will be used to capture leads and move the customers down the funnel where they can start doing the thing they said they want to do
+The app's main purpose is to capture leads and move the customers down the funnel where they can start doing the thing they said they want to do

+### Build to be viral

 - Law of attraction: Keep thinking of the goal
 - Atomic habits: Goals are good, but systems are better
 - Common advice: "Don't overcomplicate it"

-### Why These Ideas Are Popular
+**These things are viral because:**
 - They are all indirect & unique
 	- unique as in they address the same problem using a different metaphor
 	- indirect because You have to talk to them about their **perceived** problem